Why Scouting?

 Leadership

 Leadership is a vital part of the Scouting program.
 Youth in positions of leadership run the troop.
 They take care of the many tasks necessary for troop and patrol meetings and activities to run smoothly.
 By accepting the responsibilities of troop leadership, Scouts are preparing themselves to be leaders throughout their lives.
-In 2021 and 2022, more than 10 scouts achieved the Eagle rank in Troop 209, the highest rank in Scouting.
+Since the Troop’s inception in 1929, more than 80 Troop 209 Scouts have earned the Eagle Scout rank, the highest rank in Scouting, with more than 20 since 2020.

 Camping

 Camping contributes to good health and helps campers develop self-reliance, resourcefulness, along with many more benefits.
-In our 2021-2022 season, Troop 9 participated in 4 camping trips, including campouts on Martha's Vineyard and on Mount Desert Island.
-Many of Troop 9's Scouts will participate in summer camp at Treasure Valley Scout Reservation in Rutland, Massachusetts.
+Since 2020, Troop 209 has participated in numerous camping trips, including campouts in New Hampshire’s White Mountains, on Martha’s Vineyard and on Mt.
+Desert Island.
+Troop 209 participated in MassJam (a once-every-five-year jamboree for Scouts from Troops in Massachusetts and the surrounding New England states that is attended by several thousand Scouts) in 2023.
+Members of the Troop participate each year in summer camp at Treasure Valley Scout Reservation in Rutland, Massachusetts.

 Hiking/Backpacking